Framework-R-D/phlex-design/doc/introduction.rst

 .. rubric:: Footnotes

 .. [#f1] It is possible for additional experiments to become stakeholders of the Phlex framework.
-         In such a case, the stakeholder requirements of one experiment cannot negate those of another (particularly DUNE).
+         In such a case, the stakeholder requirements of one experiment may not negate those of another (particularly DUNE).

 .. only:: html